Thadzy/Thadzy-Obsidian/1D Motion.md

 3. What does the amount means?

 ![[Pasted image 20241022110240.png | 600]]
-[?]Is it necessary to select a contact point to calculate the slope?
+**Is it necessary to select a contact point to calculate the slope?**
+**Ans** No because in finding the slope of the graph just use $\Delta$ to 2 points to find the Tangen line by select the 2 points of the slope

 Find the speed at t = 15?